mwikstrom/paramodel/README.md

 - TODO: Support fast sweeping sync (not storing every commit, like a purge on the fly sort of)

-- TODO: Purge should return more than just "done"!? - aborting too early prevent progress...
+- TODO: Review done output from purge.
+Maybe it's not enough with just a single done prop?!

 - TODO: Add auto-mapping projection (disclosing all PII)